mangfu1231/academic-my_website/content/authors/admin/_index.md

 - Machine Learning

 education:
-  courses:
-  - course: Ph.D. in Computer Science
+  - education: Ph.D. in Computer Science
     institution: The University of Texas at Arlington
     year: Expected 2025
-  - course: M.S. in Computer Science
+  - education: M.S. in Computer Science
     institution: The University of Texas at Arlington
-  - course: M.S. in Geospatial Information Science
+  - education: M.S. in Geospatial Information Science
     institution: The University of Texas at Dallas

 # Social/Academic Networking